 Cons of Centrifugal juicers

-- They should make a foamy juice
+- Make a foamy juice

 - The pulp retains a lot of the goodness of the drink, and you’re going to produce less juice than the chewing model.